ioBroker/ioBroker.mqtt/README.md

 Historically, the 'MQ' in 'MQTT' came from IBM's MQ message queuing product line.

 This adapter uses the MQTT.js library from [https://github.com/adamvr/MQTT.js/](https://github.com/adamvr/MQTT.js/)

-**This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
-Sentry reporting is used starting with js-controller 3.0.

 ## Configuration
 - **Type** - Select "Client" (If you want to receive and send messages to other broker) or "Server" if you want to create own MQTT broker.